 One of our strengths is our close-knit community, and that is by design.
-Faculty work closely with all VDC students as they progress through a series of 8 core design studios.
+Faculty work closely with all VCD students as they progress through a series of 8 core design studios.
 This begins with design foundations, and progresses through courses in typography, user experience, branding, digital strategy, systems design, and culminates with a self-authored, senior design capstone project and portfolio.

 The program provides training in a diverse combination of skills, including a strong understanding of design principles, typography and image making, the capacity to plan and design for human-centered products, interactions and experiences, an ability to harness the latest digital technologies and experience working in collaborative interdisciplinary environments.